utlib/UTARMS-style-guide/docs/4-voice-and-style/who-are-we-addressing.md

 * **Avoid using archival jargon.** Remember that your readers may be unfamiliar with archival terminology and ensure description is appropriate for a general audience.

-{: .important-title }
-> For example:
+    For example:

->
->  * Refer to different levels of description sparingly.
+  * Refer to different levels of description sparingly.
 When used and if possible, embed links to direct the reader.

->
->  * Select clear and recognizable terms if possible.
+  * Select clear and recognizable terms if possible.
 Consider “miscellaneous documents” and “collected pamphlets” rather than terms such as “miscellany” or “ephemera”.

 * **Consider those outside of academic communities.**[^9] Where possible, provide explanatory information for concepts, references, or terms that are highly specialized.